-The current proposal is to create a standing panel of at least 7 members, but that number could change based on experience, case load, etc. The mechanisms for adjustments of this type will be developed as part of Work Stream 2 and, of course, subject to community review and input.
-This would probably not require a further Bylaws change.
-Likewise, the whole question of the ombuds role is the subject of Work Stream 2, again subject to community review and input.
-As part of Work Stream 2, the CCWG may well recommend that Ombuds charter now spelled out in the Bylaws be adjusted to provide greater independence, which would require a Bylaws change.
-Even today, however, the Office of the Ombudsman enjoys a certain measure of independence that makes it a better choice for undertaking initial review of the Requests for Reconsideration.
+ANSWER: The current proposal is to create a standing IRP panel of at least seven members, but that number could change based on experience, case load, etc. The mechanisms for adjustments of this type will be developed as part of Work Stream 2 and, of course, subject to community review and input.
+It is unclear at this time whether this would require a further bylaw change.
+Likewise, the whole question of the Ombuds role is the subject of Work Stream 2, again subject to community review and input.
+As part of Work Stream 2, the CCWG may well recommend that the Ombuds charter now spelled out in the Bylaws be adjusted to provide greater independence, which would require a bylaw change.
+Even today, however, the Office of the Ombudsman enjoys a certain measure of independence that makes it a better choice for advising the BGC upon initial review of the Requests for Reconsideration.

----

-QUESTION: Would the co-chairs wish to comment on the numerous objections which have been raised on the CCWG mailing list regarding process, lack of adherence to the WG's charter, the rapid turn-around of documents for discussion, the general rapidity of discussion and decision making process, etc.?
+16. QUESTION: Would the co-chairs wish to comment on the numerous objections which have been raised on the CCWG mailing list regarding process, lack of adherence to the WG's charter, the rapid turn-around of documents for discussion, the general rapidity of discussion and decision making process, etc.?

-CCWG-Accountability has been working for many months now (weekly teleconferences and multiple face-to-face meetings).
-This report is the result of an iterative process.
-We have thoroughly used the public comment received on the first proposal..
+ANSWER: CCWG-Accountability has been working for many months now (weekly teleconferences and multiple face-to-face meetings) in an open and transparent manner.
+This Proposal is the result of an iterative process.
+We have thoroughly reviewed the public comment received on the First Proposal.
 The number of individuals objecting - as opposed to the number of participants - is low.
 It is normal for bigger projects to be criticized about speed.
-Some areas of the report already enjoy broad community support although we have outstanding questions to discuss.
-The process is as inclusive as can be.
+Some areas of the Proposal already enjoy broad community support although we have outstanding questions to discuss.
+The process is as inclusive as possible.

----

-QUESTION: Not all of the 5 powers are "last resort" or "community wide" powers.
+17. QUESTION: Not all of the five powers are “last resort” or “community wide” powers.
 E.g., review of a bylaw amendment that affects only one SO.

-Bylaw changes affect all groups as they are the rules by which the organization shall work.
+ANSWER: Bylaw changes affect all groups as they are the rules by which ICANN shall work.
 Hence, the community power needs to be jointly exercised following the described escalation path.

----

-QUESTION: Does CMSM process apply only to the 5 powers enumerated on slide 12?
+18. QUESTION: Does the CMSM process apply only to the five powers enumerated on slide 12?

-Yes, the CMSM would apply only to the 5 powers enumerated.
-Everything else would continue to work as it does today.

----
+ANSWER: See answer to Question 5 above.
+(This is the same question.)

-QUESTION: We are relying too heavily on Board removal, which is a nuclear option.
+19. QUESTION: We are relying too heavily on Board removal, which is a nuclear option.
 In ICANN's history, the nuclear option doesn't work.
 We need a mechanism to override a decision of the Board by overwhelming majority of the community where the Board just got a decision wrong not due to malfeasance which would warrant removal.

-We agree that we should not rely too much on the Board removal power.
-Note that the hurdles for Board recall are quite high.
-Also, we have the other powers, including a binding IRP.

----
+ANSWER: Board removal offers a powerful mechanism for enhancing ICANN accountability to the community by creating a strong incentive for ICANN Board and staff to work pro-actively with the community to avoid a situation where community displeasure became so significant and extensive that recall of the entire Board was seen as the only means to resolve a dispute.
+Other powers available to the community through the CMSM are designed to avoid this nuclear option, and it would only be in a highly unusual circumstance that the community would be likely to invoke its power to recall the entire Board.
+Also note that the hurdles for Board recall are extremely high.
+The binding IRP in particular is likely to help resolve issues before they reach a point of such dissatisfaction.

-QUESTION: What is basis for CCWG conclusion it has met all CWG-Stewardship requirements, when it has not made ccTLD delegation/redelegation decisions subject to review?
+20. QUESTION: What is basis for CCWG conclusion it has met all CWG-Stewardship requirements, when it has not made ccTLD delegation/redelegation decisions subject to review?